djeada/Algorithms-And-Data-Structures/notes/brain_teasers.md

 Keep these general principles in mind when solving programming brain teasers:

-* For unfamiliar problems, start with a brute force solution.
-This can help you understand the problem and begin contemplating potential solutions.
-You can optimize your solution later.
+* If you don't know how to solve a problem, start with a simple solution even if it's not the most efficient.
+This will help you understand the problem and think about better solutions later.
 * Write unit tests.
 They can be invaluable in confirming that your solution is accurate and in detecting any bugs or issues.
 * Be mindful of your solution's time complexity.
 In competitive programming, time is often crucial, so strive for solutions with a time complexity of O(n) or better.
-* Always think about using hash tables (also known as dictionaries) for quick data access.
-These data structures enable you to access elements in O(1) time complexity, making them highly efficient for certain problem types.
+* Always think about using hash tables (also called dictionaries) to quickly find data.
+These are data structures that let you find things very fast, which is really good for some types of problems.
-* To boost speed, consider what information can be stored to save time.
-For instance, you could use an auxiliary data structure to enhance your solution's time complexity.
+* To make your solution faster, think about what information you can save to use later.
+You can use another type of data structure to make it faster.

 ## Data structures